 The correspondents raise the important point that the prediction model has not been investigated for its impact on perinatal death, and here, the authors overlook two important issues.
 Firstly, the use of a risk prediction model in isolation is very unlikely to change outcome in the absence of effective interventions.
 Secondly, pre-eclampsia, SGA birth and stillbirth are outcomes of the overarching disorder of placental dysfunction.
 SGA and hypertensive disorders of pregnancy alone contribute approximately 30% of the population attributable risk to stillbirth as well as being major causes of preterm birth predisposing to neonatal death.6 Our previous publications on the effect of the screening programme on identifying reducing preterm pre-eclampsia and term SGA birth is consistent with the finding of a much greater 72% reduction in PND associated with both of these conditions, compared to a 37% reduction in the overall population.4,5 Pre-eclampsia and SGA birth are more common in Black and ethnic minority women, explaining the very specific finding of a three-fold reduction in PND in this group of women compared to White women where the PND rate was unchanged following the implementation of the screening programme.
 The correspondents also suggest that variable dose of aspirin in the before and after arms of the study may have biased results.
 To the best of our knowledge there are no studies that demonstrate efficacy of aspirin prophylaxis of any dose in preventing perinatal death, and such bias is therefore unlikely.
 We do not claim that implementation of the screening test alone accounted for the reduction in perinatal mortality - rather we made clear our hypothesis, namely that the programme of interventions may have had a beneficial impact.

 We agree with the authors that post-hoc analysis when performed may be unreliable, but this does not translate as “all post-hoc analyses are unreliable”.
 This is also true of secondary analyses conducted from RCTs, and we are certain that the authors would not claim that all such analyses should all be disregarded.
 We are unsure what groups the correspondents are referring to when they state that we relied on overlapping confidence intervals and non-significant p-values between study groups.
 We re-iterate that in the (pre-intervention) NICE cohort, the perinatal death rate was significantly higher in non-White than White women (7.95 versus 2.63/1000 births, OR 3.035, 95% CI 1.551–5.941).
 Following the introduction of FMF screening (post-intervention), the perinatal death rate in non-White women was no longer significantly different from White women (3.22 versus 2.55/1000 births, OR 1.261, 95% CI 0.641–2.483).
 Finally, they state that they did not find any subgroup effect in their test for interaction in the reported data.
 Presumably, they tested the difference between perinatal death rates between the NICE and FMF screened groups adding ethnicity as an interaction term.
-Not finding a significant effect for this particular subgroup interaction test does not negate our study findings – as the authors themselves state their letter, it is “a classic case of misinterpreting absence of evidence as evidence of absence”.
+Not finding a significant effect for this particular subgroup interaction test does not negate our study findings – as the authors themselves state in their letter, it is “a classic case of misinterpreting absence of evidence as evidence of absence”.